nicomeyer96/variational-lse-solver/README.md

 To reproduce the results depicted in the paper, one can run

 ```
-python examples/reproduce_result.py --steps 50 --mode='unitary'
+python examples/reproduce_result.py --mode 'unitary' --method 'hadamard'
 ```
 Keep in mind, that the reported results were averaged over 100 random initializations.
 In order to use the local cost function, just add the `--local` flag.
-It is also possible to use the matrix decomposition modes `unitary` and `circuit`.
+It is also possible to use the matrix decomposition modes `pauli` and `circuit`, and the loss evaluation methods `overlap` and `coherent`.
-Running the script wil print the solution found with the variational LSE solver, as well as the classically validated solution.
+Running the script will print the solution found with the variational LSE solver, as well as the classically validated solution.

 #### Solve Random LSE

-To solve a randomly generated LSE with a system matrix of size `2^size x 2^size`, one can run
+To solve a randomly generated LSE with a system matrix of size `8 x 8`, one can run
 ```
-python examples/test_random_system.py --size 3 --threshold 1e-4
+python examples/test_random_system.py --threshold 5e-5
 ```
 In order to use the local cost function, just add the `--local` flag.
-To increase the accuracy of the solution, reduce the value of `threshold`.
+To increase the accuracy of the solution, reduce the value of `--threshold`.
 The implementation by default uses the `direct` mode, i.e. no matrix decomposition is performed.
 Running the script wil print the solution found with the variational LSE solver, as well as the classically validated solution.